Level 3 Building Survey

-Level 3 – Formerly known as a full structural survey, this comprehensive report is designed for properties in need of modernisation, have been heavily extended in the past, or high value unique properties.
-If you would like to know as much as you can about your new property, this is the report for you.
+A building survey, formerly known as a full structural survey, is designed for buildings in need of modernisation, have been heavily extended in the past, or high value unique properties.

 What is a building survey suitable for?